04/01/12 17:36 Filed in: Lifestyle Management

-Of course there are some people that just don't get it no matter how hard we try.
+Of course, some people just don't get it no matter how hard we try.
 If we've done our best to educate and it is just not sticking - at least we gave it our best shot.
-Sometimes family can be the hardest to get through to.
+Sometimes family members present us with the most significant challenges.

 Since 2003, I've had a lot of "educational opportunities" with our friends and family.
-They now know and understand cross contamination, they will verify products/ingredients with me, even save the labels for me to inspect.
-My family and friends have been very good about learning and making things safe for me.
+They now know and understand cross-contact, they will verify products/ingredients with me, even save the labels for me to inspect.
+My family and friends have been open to learning and making things safe for me.
 I connect with enough of the gluten-free community to know their behavior is not the norm.
-I am lucky...or...have I simply done a good job at educating them.
+I am lucky...or...have I merely done an excellent job at educating them.
 I suspect it's a little of both.